7 Reasons Why I Love Exam Gloves for Cooking Uses

 The corn on the cob you see below was cooked in the microwave per the instructions seen here, so that cob is HOT!
 You could use hot pads to hang on to the shucks, but they are awkward.
 Exam gloves make the job easy.

 By the way, if you haven’t seen this YouTube video about how to cook and shuck corn with no husks in the final product, you must!
 I’ve tried it, and my life will never be the same.
 I’m eating more fresh corn on the cob than is probably good for a person.

 The little tart shells in the picture have just come out of the oven and without gloves, they would be difficult to handle.

 If you are slicing hot meat, turning out hot muffins or baked goods, or handling hot veggies (perhaps hollowing out cooked potatoes, stuffing an eggplant, or separating sweet potatoes from white potatoes), gloves will allow you to do it quickly and cleanly without burning your fingers.

 When working with pastries that tend to be difficult as they get warm, e.g. pie crust or puff pastry, put on gloves to protect the food.
-If you are rolling cookie dough into balls or making candy, gloves will prevent your body heat from warming the dough and making it too sticky to handle.
+If you are rolling cookie dough into balls, making candy, or pie crust, gloves will prevent your body heat from warming the dough and making it too sticky to handle.